django-rea/nrp/README.md

 PAY ATTENTION!!!!!
-This version of valuenetwork is a fork of the original one.
+This version of valuenetwork is a fork of the FreedomCoop version, itself a fork of the original NRP software by Mikorizal in collaboration with Sensorica.

-This fork done by Valentina Nardecchia for use to Freedom Coop.
+This fork will enable a full internal exchange network with mutual credit system, in addition to the existing comons-based collaborative production and value equation system.

 valuenetwork
 =====================